tmengesh/DoneWithIt/README.md

 > expo login
 React-native-debugger
-Go to this github repo, then click release-page and download the latest amd54.deb for ubuntu to get an executable.
-Install the executable and use this like all other app in your computer.
+Go to this GitHub repo, then click release-page and download the latest amd54.deb for ubuntu to get an executable.
+Install the executable and use this like all other apps on your computer.
 Source

 Expo-icons
 https://icons.expo.fyi/